X1AOX1A/Datasets/Flickr30k_Entities/README.md

 We have a list of the captions in the dataset that do not relate to the images themselves in the UNRELATED_CAPTIONS file.
 This list is likely incomplete.

-#### Dataset Splits:

-Flickr30K has been evaluated under multiple splits so have provided the image splits used in our experiments in the train.txt, test.txt, and val.txt files.

-## Matlab Interface

-We have included Matlab code to parse our data files.

-To extract Coreference information use the following function call:

-    >> corefData = getSentenceData('<path_to_annotation_directory>/Sentences/<image id>.txt');

-To extract the xml data use the following:

-    >> annotationData = getAnnotations('<path_to_annotation_directory>/Annotations/<image id>.xml');

-Please see each function for details about the structures returned from each function.

-## Python Interface

-The python interface to parse out data files follow the same format as the Matlab interface, except underscores were used rather than camel case.
-Please see [the code's documentation](flickr30k_entities_utils.py) for further information about the provided functions.

-## Acknowledgements:

-This material is based upon work supported by the National Science Foundation under Grants No. 1053856, 1205627, 1405883, IIS-1228082, and CIF-1302438 as well as support from  Xerox UAC and the Sloan Foundation.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or any sponsor.

 ## Data Example

 - `[/LANG#ID/ENTITY_TAG noun chunck]`